mvazquezc/mvazquezc.github.io/content/posts/2020-09-16-operator-sdk-olm-integration/index.md

 sed -i "s/QUAY_USER/$QUAY_USERNAME/g" ~/operators-projects/reverse-words-operator/bundle/manifests/reverse-words-operator.clusterserviceversion.yaml
 ~~~

 Now that we have the Operator Bundle ready we can build it and push it to [Quay](https://quay.io).
-After that we will build the index image and once the index image is ready, we will use it to deploy our operator.
+After that we will build the catalog image and once the catalog image is ready, we will use it to deploy our operator.

 > **NOTE**: If you use podman instead of docker you can edit the Makefile and change docker commands by podman commands